Frequently Asked Questions

 Has a traffic study been conducted?

 Neither the city nor the developer have submitted the results of any traffic studies.
-There is concern that those studies were conducted during the shoulder season and will, therefor, not account for the true traffic loads during our peak ski season.
-In addition, there is concern that the study will not take into account the cars that will be added once Studio Crossing comes on line which is planned for over 300 units.
+There is concern that those studies were conducted during the shoulder season and will, therefore, not account for the true traffic loads during our peak ski season.
+In addition, there is concern that the study will not account for cars generated from nearby Studio Crossing and its 300+ units.

-are there other nearby areas that would be better suitable for affordable housing?
+are there other nearby areas that would be better suited for affordable housing?